vangberg/ankivalenz/README.md

 Ankivalenz is a tool for generating Anki cards from HTML files.
 Read my [blog post](https://harry.vangberg.name/posts/anki-cards-with-ankivalenz/) for more information on the "Why" of Ankivalenz.

+## Use with Quarto

+Ankivalenz can be used with [Quarto](https://quarto.org).
+Take a look at the repo for the [quarto-ankivalenz](https://github.com/vangberg/quarto-ankivalenz) extension for more information.

 ## Tutorial

 In this walk-through we will write our notes as Markdown files, use